march-dave/react-next-anycase/README.md

 Each card shows themed badges so you can quickly spot the right starting point, including a new prompt for drafting pull request summaries with testing notes.
 Need inspiration mid-conversation?
 Tap the **Prompt library** button in the header to browse every starter or search by keyword or tag before inserting it into the chat box.
 Need a quick pull request outline?
-Open the **PR helper** from the header to copy or tweak a ready-made Summary, Screenshots, and Testing template—with bold section headers, quick-add buttons for Impact, Accessibility, Performance, Rollout, or additional test rows (now inserting ✅/⚠️/❌ markdown snippets automatically), and citation placeholders so you remember to document UI changes—before sharing updates.
+Open the **PR helper** from the header to copy or tweak a ready-made Summary, Screenshots, and Testing template—with bold section headers, quick-add buttons for Impact, Security & Privacy, Accessibility, Performance, Analytics & Monitoring, Documentation, Rollout, or additional test rows (now inserting ✅/⚠️/❌ markdown snippets automatically), and citation placeholders so you remember to document UI changes—before sharing updates.
+Your edits to the template persist locally, so you can refine the draft and return to it even after refreshing the page.
 For a condensed quick-start guide, see [`CHATGPT_UI.md`](./CHATGPT_UI.md).
 Korean instructions are available in [README_KO.md](./README_KO.md).